-- The pre-development (baseline) habitats have had localised scrub clearance to inform localised Site Investigation Works. - Greengage were on-site to oversee the scrub clearance and undertook a Condition Assessment of the scrub before clearance and as such the degradation worst case scenario of awarding 'good' condition has not been applied. - In accordance with the SBM User Guide, 'Developed land; sealed surface', 'Artificial unvegetated, unsealed surface', 'Bramble scrub' and 'Bracken' have no Condition Assessment. - There are three pockets of 'Lowland calcareous grassland' within the assessment site on the nature reserve.
-One pocket was given 'good condition' as it did not fail any condition criteria and the remaining two in moderate condition.
-This is due to failing condition criteria with scrub cover over 5% and presence of occasional invasive species sea buckthorn (Hippophae rhamnoides). - There are two pockets of 'Lowland calcareous grassland' associated with the area proposed for a Visitor Centre and car park that has a condition score of 'moderate' as they failed the condition criteria due to presence of a non-native invasive species, wall Cotoneaster (Cotoneaster horizontalis) present and nuisance species horsetail (Equisetum arvense), scrub cover over 5% and the cover of bare ground is not between 1-10%.
-These areas are proposed to be enhanced through the proposals through the removal of invasive species and the scrub clearance to below 5%. - There is a small pocket of 'Lowland meadow' which was in 'good' condition having met all but one criteria (presence of invasive species wall Cotoneaster and nuisance species field horsetail).
-The 'Lowland meadow' will be cleared to facilitate the development the Visitor Centre and car park. - The mixed and bramble scrub only need to fail one criterion to be awarded moderate condition.
-This criterion was largely that the scrub did not possess clearings, glades or rides however some pockets of scrub also had presence of invasive non-native species sea buckthorn and wall Cotoneaster. - Artificial littoral coarse sediment was awarded moderate condition as it had the presence of artificial structures that impede the natural movement of water (the sea wall) and presence of invasive nonnative species sea buckthorn.
+- The pre-development (baseline) habitats have had localised scrub clearance to inform localised Site Investigation Works. - Greengage were on-site to oversee the scrub clearance and undertook a Condition Assessment of the scrub before clearance and as such the degradation worst case scenario of awarding 'good' condition has not been applied. - In accordance with the SBM User Guide, 'Developed land; sealed surface', 'Artificial unvegetated, unsealed surface', 'Bramble scrub' and 'Bracken' have no Condition Assessment. - There are two pockets of 'Lowland calcareous grassland' within the assessment site on the nature reserve.
+One pocket was given 'good condition' as it did not fail any condition criteria and the other in moderate condition.
+This is due to failing condition criteria with scrub cover over 5% and presence of occasional invasive species sea buckthorn (Hippophae rhamnoides).

+- There are two pockets of 'Lowland calcareous grassland' associated with the area proposed for a Visitor Centre and car park that has a condition score of 'moderate' as they failed the condition criteria due to presence of a non-native invasive species, wall Cotoneaster (Cotoneaster horizontalis), scrub cover over 5% and the cover of bare ground is not between 1-10%.
+These areas are proposed to be enhanced through the proposals through the removal of invasive species and the scrub clearance to below 5%. - There is a small pocket of 'Lowland meadow' which was in 'good' condition having met all but one criteria (presence of invasive species wall Cotoneaster).
+The 'Lowland meadow' will be cleared to facilitate the development the Visitor Centre and car park. - The other neutral grassland is located on the nature reserve, this was awarded 'good' condition having met all criteria. - The mixed and hawthorn scrub only need to fail one criterion to be awarded moderate condition.
+This criterion was largely that the scrub did not possess clearings, glades or rides however some pockets of scrub also had presence of invasive non-native species sea buckthorn and wall Cotoneaster.